DCC-EX/dcc-ex.github.io/docs/download/ex-installer.rst

          `For Linux x64 <https://github.com/DCC-EX/EX-Installer/releases/latest/download/EX-Installer-Linux64>`_

-This is the new version of the |EX-I|.
+This is the new version of |EX-I|.

 Clicking on the link below will automatically find the correct version of the installer for your Computer and Operating system (Windows, Apple, Linux) and download it.

 This downloads a self contained app that can automatically load the software from your computer to your Arduino or other supported board.
 Click here for :doc:`EX-Installer installation instructions </ex-commandstation/installer-diy>`.

-*Note* that the new |EX-I| will unfortunately not work on Windows 7.
+**Note** |EX-I| will is only supported on 64bit Windows 10/11, and will not work on Windows 7 or 32bit versions.

 .. raw:: html